Sylvia Fowles Plays Final WNBA Game as Lynx Eliminated From Playoff Race

-Sylvia Fowles plays final WNBA game as Lynx eliminated from playoff race originally appeared on NBC Sports Washington
+Sylvia Fowles plays final WNBA game as Lynx eliminated from playoff race originally appeared on NBC Sports Chicago

 Take a bow, Sylvia Fowles.